jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **readyToClose** - event notification fired when Jitsi Meet is ready to be closed (hangup operations are completed).
+* **readyToClose** - provides event notifications that fire when Jitsi Meet is ready to be closed (i.e., hangup operations are completed).

-* **subjectChange** - event notifications about subject of conference changes.
+* **subjectChange** - provides event notifications regarding the change of subject for a conference.

-The listener will receive an object with the following structure:
+The listener receives an object with the following structure:

 ```javascript
 {
     subject: string // the new subject
 }
 ```

-* **suspendDetected** - event notifications about detecting suspend event in host computer.
+* **suspendDetected** - provides notifications about detecting suspended events in the host computer.

-You can also add multiple event listeners by using `addEventListeners`.
+You can also add multiple event listeners by using **`addEventListeners`**.

-This method requires one argument of type Object.
-The object argument must
-have the names of the events as keys and the listeners of the events as values.
+This method requires an object type as the single argument.
+The object argument must have the names of the events as keys and the even listeners as values.

-**NOTE: This method still exists but it is deprecated.
-JitsiMeetExternalAPI class extends [EventEmitter].
+**NOTE: This method still exists but it is DEPRECATED.
+The `JitsiMeetExternalAPI` class extends [EventEmitter].
 Use [EventEmitter] methods.**

 ```javascript
 function incomingMessageListener(object)